raspberrypilearning/silly-eyes/en/step_1.md

 ## You will make

-In this project, you will design and create a silly eye character.
+Design and create a silly eye character.
 The character's large, silly eyes will follow the mouse pointer to bring your character to life.

+### You will

++ Make a project that is fun to play with
++ Create your own character
++ Code your project using **sprites, scripts and loops**

 ![Examples of projects.](images/showcase-line.png)

 --- no-print ---

-### Play &#9654;
+### Play 😎

 --- task ---